stiproot/nats-lab/src/out-svc/README.md

 1. Check if service is running: `curl http://localhost:3000/health`
 2. Verify port 3000 is not in use: `lsof -i :3000`
-3. Check Docker logs: `docker-compose logs streaming-api`
+3. Check Docker logs: `docker-compose logs out-svc`

 ### Dapr Connection Issues